client guides · 20 May 2026

 Community-based fitness

-Around 70% of individuals search for online fitness communities, with many taking matters into their own hands and creating groups on Facebook and Reddit.
+More than half of active consumers (57%) say social connection is the primary reason they join a fitness community, and 43% say they've gotten more involved in their fitness communities over the past year.
 For many people, the sense of togetherness and the need for social interaction are as important as the workout itself, and this demand is addressed by many fitness platforms that foster a sense of belonging through camaraderie features.

 By experiencing peer pressure, users feel more inspired and motivated to achieve their fitness goals.
 CrossFit leans into this basically evergreen trend and combines fitness, nutrition, and community to create a network where users can connect with each other, share their progress, get guidance, and exercise together.
 CrossFit's app promotes healthy social pressure through leaderboards, benchmarks, and challenges.